mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

           Whenever your opponent casts a spell, put a 4⚔️/4❤️ Fiend into your hand.

 name:     Abyssal Noble
-text:     **Ability** 4: Summon a random Demon on friendly **Shadow Creep**.
+text:     **Ability** 4: Summon a random Demon on an allied **Shadow Creep**.

 name:     Bloodtide Priestess
 text:     **Deathwatch**: Summon a Wraithling on a random adjacent space.

 name:     Breath of the Unborn
 text:     Deal 2 damage to all enemy minions.
-Fully heal all friendly minions.
+Fully heal all allied minions.

 name:     Cacophynos
 text:     **Dying Wish**: Destroy a random nearby enemy minion.